+Scotta Ciaonouse SNOI

-Scotia Clubhouse SKOI old skills and being able to use them Estimate of deadweight made by stakeholder reference group: In severe and enduring mental health there is often a disconnect between people's past skills and their current situation.
+old skills and being able to Estimate of deadweight made by stakeholder reference group: In severe and enduring mental health there is often a disconnect between people's past skills and their current situation.
 At the same time, as a society we have become much better at valuing more of a portfolio approach to how your skills are applied.
 So some of this would have happened anyway. % For vocational skills, the above survey suggests Scotia can claim 48% of the credit for enhancements.
-47% Improved Confidence leads to an ability to present oneself in public Estimate of deadweight made by stakeholder reference group: Our society has got better at providing opportunities for service user involvement and voices heard.
-So some of this would have happened anyway. % For vocational skills, the above survey suggests Scotia can claim 48% of the credit for enhancements.
-47% Networks Estimate of deadweight made by stakeholder reference group: The patterns of using communities of interest and wider networks have increased considerably in society.
-Some of this may have reached this client group anyway. % For vocational skills, the above survey suggests Scotia can claim 48% of the credit for enhancements.
-47% improvements sustained over longer term Estimate of deadweight made by stakeholder reference group: Given the other effect of wider social networks it may be likely that this also has a longer term sustaining effect on self-confidence % For vocational skills, the above survey suggests Scotia can claim 48% of the credit for enhancements.
-47% Image Estimate of deadweight made by stakeholder reference group: Nature of mental health conditions causes difficulties for people in this sphere that mean significantly reduced spontaneous improvement compared to population as a whole The figure for personal confidence used in the first entry above can reasonably be used here - 51% 51% Fitness Estimate of deadweight made by stakeholder reference group: there has been minimal improvement in wider Glasgow society, and this applies even less when thinking of this client group The figure for personal confidence used in the first entry above can reasonably be used here - 51% 51% Better management of own health leading to better physical health As above.
-The figure for personal confidence used in the first entry above can reasonably be used here - 51% 51%
+47%

+• Estimate of deadweight made by 15 For vocational skills, the above survey 47%

+Confidence stakeholder reference group: % suggests Scotia can claim 48% of the %

+leads to an Our society has got better at providing credit for enhancements.

+ability to opportunities for service user

+involvement and voices heard.
+So

+- some of this would have happened

+anyway.

+Estimate of deadweight made by 159 For vocational skills, the above survey 47%

+Networks stakeholder reference group: % suggests Scotia can claim 48% of the credit for enhancements. ~

+The patterns of using communities of interest and wider networks have credit for enhancements.

+increased considerably in society.

+Some of this may have reached this

+client group anyway.

+Self confidence Estimate of deadweight made by 1 For vocational skills, the above survey 4 1

+stakeholder reference group: 5% suggests Scotia can claim 48% of the 47%

+• Given the other effect of wider social credit for enhancements.

+longer term networks it may be likely that this also

+has a longer term sustaining effect on

+self-confidence

+Improved Self Estimate of deadweight made by 5% The figure for personal confidence used 51%

+Image stakeholder reference group: Nature ^ in the first entry above can reasonably be %

+of mental health conditions causes used here - 51%

+difficulties for people in this sphere

+that mean significantly reduced

+spontaneous improvement compared

+to population as a whole

+· Estimate of deadweight made by 5% The figure for personal confidence used 51%

+Fitness stakeholder reference group: there has in the first entry above can reasonably be used here - 51% %

+been minimal improvement in wider Glasgow society, and this applies even useu Hele - 51%

+less when thinking of this client group

+Better As above. (= The figure for personal confidence used (=

+management of % in the first entry above can reasonably be 51%

+own health used here - 51%

+leading to

+better physical

+health

+, У i .